 All over the country more and more cities are catching on to the idea that public space can be created quickly and cheaply; expensive master plans are becoming a thing of the past.
 Typically a community partner—a business improvement district or non-profit community organization—can apply through the municipality to transform an excessive roadway into a public space.
 They are usually seen in the form of a parklet, a parking space repurposed as a park, or a larger pedestrian-only plaza on underutilized areas of the street.
 The city usually has design guidelines and requires the community to take care of the cost and maintenance.
-In San Francisco it’s called ‘Pavement to Parks,’ in New York City it is ‘Street Seats’ or simply the ‘NYC Plaza Program’ and in Los Angeles it is called the ‘People St. Program.’
+In San Francisco it’s called ‘Pavement to Parks,’ about 25% of the land in the city of San Francisco is made up of streets and public rights-of-way; this includes all the public parks as well.
+In this city lot of streets are excessively broad and most of it is not utilized for anything.
+Many such unutilized areas are near the junctions.
+There is lot of unutilized strategies in trading as well that Bitcoin Trader can use. in New York City it is ‘Street Seats’ or simply the ‘NYC Plaza Program’ and in Los Angeles it is called the ‘People St. Program.’
 Chicago, Philadelphia, and D.C. are just a few of many other cities that have similar programs.

 The fact that the community can initiate change and see results quickly and relatively cheaply is an amazing concept.
 Test things out!
 Get things done!
 If the project doesn’t work then it can be easily removed!
 These are all attractive aspects of a new movement in neighborhood planning called ‘Tactical Urbanism.’
 This movement includes any act of neighborhood building—initiated by individuals or the city—that is small-scale, low-cost, and has the intention of catalyzing more long-term change.
 Instead of multi-year, million-dollar projects, these public spaces can come to life in a matter of months and for a few thousand dollars.